kindermax/elasticmagic-js/README.md

 Let's get started by writing a simple query.

 1. Declare class.
-We will use it both as `query builder` and container for data from elastic
+We will use it both as `query builder` and container for data from elastic.

+   As you can see we declare one static field and one intance field with same name but different types.
+   Static field will be used to build queries while instance field will be populate on search query

 ```javascript
 import { Client } from '@elastic/elasticsearch';
 import {